vidhij9/TraitorTrack/performance_optimization_report.md

 ## Conclusion

-The TraceTrack system has been successfully optimized to handle enterprise-scale operations with:
+The TraitorTrack system has been successfully optimized to handle enterprise-scale operations with:
 - **155x faster** parent scanning (933ms → 6ms)
 - **83% faster** statistics API
 - **100% compliance** with performance targets